openstack/openstack-manuals/doc/user-guide/source/dashboard_log_in.rst

       considered trustworthy by default.
 Verify the certificate or add an exception in the browser to bypass the warning.

 #.
-On the Log In page, enter your user name and password, and click
+On the :guilabel:`Log In` page, enter your user name and password, and
-   :guilabel:`Sign In`.
+   click :guilabel:`Sign In`.
 If the cloud supports multi-domain model, you also need to enter your domain name.

    The top of the window displays your user name.
 You can also access the :guilabel:`Settings` tab (:ref:`dashboard-settings-tab`) or sign out